On sensitivity in bipartite Cayley graphs: Coxeter groups

 Now we consider $K \cup \{(A, \pi) \in U_1 \, \vert \, A \not= \emptyset \}$, which has $ |K| + \frac{1}{2}(|\mathbf{B_n}| - n!) > \frac{1}{2}|\mathbf{B_n}|$ elements and we are going to prove that the maximum induced degree is at most $k+1$.
 Take $(B, \tau) \in K \cup \{(A, \pi) \in U_1 \, \vert \, A \not= \emptyset \}$.
 If $B \neq \emptyset$, then $(B,\tau) \in U_1$ and $(B, \tau) \cdot a_j \notin U_1$ for all $j \in \{1,\ldots,n-1\}$; thus, $(B,\tau)$ has degree at most one.
 If $B = \emptyset$, then $(B, \tau) \cdot a_j \in K$ for at most $k$ values of $j \in \{1,\ldots,n-1\}$ and, hence, its degree is at most $k+1\leq \lceil\sqrt{\lceil\frac{n}{2}\rceil}\rceil+1=\lceil\sqrt{\kappa(\Cay(\mathbf{B_n}))}\rceil+1$.

 A similar proof works for $\mathbf{D_n}$. \end{proof}

 We have shown that several Coxeter groups are tight with respect to the lower bound from Proposition~\ref{pr:deltasubgraph}.
 Also consider Table~\ref{tab:Q} (see also Figure \ref{fig:B3} for $\mathbf{B_3}$) for further results into this direction that were obtained by computer.
-Almost all the results from Table~\ref{tab:Q} have been obtained by solving a straight-forward integer linear program in CPLEX.
-The exception is $\mathbf{E_6}$.
-Here, an exhaustive search through all $2$-elements sets $J$ and the construction from Lemma~\ref{lem:bound} gave the desired set.
-Note in particular, while in every cube-like Coxeter group the construction from Lemma~\ref{lem:bound} yields a solution, $\mathbf{E_6}$ is not cube-like by Proposition~\ref{prop:necessary}.
-For $\mathbf{E_7}$ and $\mathbf{E_8}$ even this method was not feasible by computer.
+All the results from Table~\ref{tab:Q} have been obtained by solving a straight-forward integer linear program in CPLEX, except for $\mathbf{E_6}$ where the linear program exceeded the memory of the computer.
+In this case an exhaustive search through all pairs of $2$-elements sets of $J$ as candidate for $\mathbf{F}$ for Lemma~\ref{lem:bound} gave the result.
+Note in particular, while in every cube-like Coxeter group the construction from Lemma~\ref{lem:bound} yields a solution via Theorem~\ref{thm:CFGS88}, $\mathbf{E_6}$ is not cube-like by Proposition~\ref{prop:necessary}.
+This shows the generality of lattices that are cover subposets of cubes, see Remark~\ref{rem:lattice}.
+For $\mathbf{E_7}$ and $\mathbf{E_8}$ even this exhaustive method was not feasible by computer.
+However, we believe to have gathered sufficient evidence to dare the following: